Coat of arms of Sydney

 The coat of arms of Sydney was granted to the city on 30 July 1908 by England's College of Arms.
+A redesigned version was unveiled in 1996.
+Its elements represent the city's British and Aboriginal heritage, as well as its maritime identity.

+Meanings

-It features a three-masted ship on a gold and blue background, along with symbols pertaining to various figures in Sydney's history (namely Viscount Sydney, Governor Phillip, Captain Cook, and Sir Thomas Hughes).
+The arms feature a three-masted ship on a gold and blue background, along with symbols pertaining to various figures in Sydney's history (namely Viscount Sydney, Governor Phillip, Captain James Cook, and Sir Thomas Hughes).
 The crest is an anchor encircled by a mural crown and surmounted by a six-pointed star, and the supporters are an Aboriginal and an 18th-century British seaman.
 The motto is "I take but I surrender".
 An interpretation published alongside the grant of arms explains this as follows:

-The English landing party took possession from the aborigine, and in turn surrendered it to that growing nationality of which the settlement of the City of Sydney was the foundation.
+The English landing party took possession from the aborigine, and in turn surrendered it to that growing nationality of which the settlement of the City of Sydney was the foundation.This rendition features on the lord mayoral chains of office.